websauna/websauna/docs/source/narrative/frontend/caching.rst

 You can pass ``http_cache`` (seconds) to both py:func:`websauna.system.core.route.simple_route` and :py:func:`pyramid.view.view_config` decorators to set caching time for the resulting HTTP response in the front end web server.
 The front end web server must be properly tuned for caching (Cloudflare, Apache mod_cache, Nginx proxy_cache, Varnish).

+You need to set ``public`` option to generate ``Cache-control: public`` header, or otherwise pages are not cached for HTTPS connections.

 Example:

 .. code-block:: python